tlevine/scarsdale-data/grandma/readme.md

 ## Tax bills
 I looked at her village, school and county tax bills from 2003 until 2013.
 (The county uses the calendar year as the fiscal year, but the village uses July to June as the fiscal year.)
+I recorded some relevant data that are explained below.

+For village and school taxes, whose fiscal year is two calendar years, the first of those years is used to identify the fiscal year.
+For example, taxes for 2008-2009 are recorded as year "2008".
+This makes them line up with the year of county taxes that gets paid at the same time.

 ### Tax rates